twesigomwedavid/CypGen/README.md

     - [`Nextflow`](https://nf-co.re/usage/installation) (preferably v18.x or higher)
     - [`Singularity`](https://sylabs.io/) (v2.3.x or higher) or [`Docker`](https://docs.docker.com)

 Singularity is highly recommended especially for running the pipeline in an HPC environment running Linux OS.
-Docker desktop is recommended for MacOS users intending to run the pipeline on a local machine.
+Docker desktop is recommended for MacOS users intending to run/test the pipeline on a local machine.
+If you're just using your Mac to connect to a Linux cluster environment, then you can just proceed with Singularity on the cluster as the default.

 2. Whole genome sequence (WGS) data
     - Indexed BAM/CRAM files